2022 West Dunbartonshire Council election

-The 2022 West Dunbartonshire Council election was held on Thursday 5 May 2022, on the same day as the 31 other local authorities in Scotland.
+The 2022 West Dunbartonshire Council election was held on 5 May 2022, on the same day as the 31 other local authorities in Scotland.
 The election used the six wards created under the Local Governance (Scotland) Act 2004, with 22 councillors being elected.
-Each ward elected either 3 or 4 members, using the STV electoral system.
+Each ward elected either 3 or 4 members, using the STV electoral system - a form of proportional representation.

 The SNP minority administration formed after the 2017 election was replaced with a new Labour majority administration.